 Heartgard Plus will prevent heartworms as well as the intestinal parasites hook worms and round worms.
 We recommend that you give your pet 1 beef flavored chewable dose every month all year long.
-As long as you purchased your Heartgard Plus from our office and use it every month, if your pet becomes infected with heartworm, roundworms or hookworms, the producers will cover the cost of your dog’s testing and treatment.
-The costs are not covered if you made the purchase from an online pharmacy.
+In order to purchase heartworm preventative, your dog needs to be tested for heartworm disease annually.

 Risks of Heartworm Disease in Dogs

 Heartworm disease is usually silent until very advanced.
 The worms live in the heart but also effect the lungs.
 If the infection is found early, damage to these organs can be minimal.
 Treatment to get rid of the worms at an early stage usually leaves healthy organs.

 Dogs that have severe disease may have little tolerance for exercise and may cough or pant even at rest.
 As the infection progresses, changes in the heart and lungs can be irreversible.
 Infection in severely affected dogs are more difficult to treat because their organs are no longer healthy.